Hylodes

 Hylodes is a genus of frogs in the family Hylodidae.
-It might be paraphyletic with respect to Megaelosia.
-The genus is endemic to southeastern Brazil.
-They are also known as the tree toads, or more ambiguously, as torrent frogs.
+The genus may be paraphyletic with respect to Megaelosia.
+The genus Hylodes is endemic to southeastern Brazil.
+Member species are also known commonly as the tree toads, or more ambiguously, as torrent frogs.
 They are diurnal and usually inhabit shallow mountain streams.

 Species

-The following species are recognised in the genus Hylodes:
+The following species are recognised as being valid in the genus Hylodes:

+Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Hylodes.